 An orientation and overall picture of forestry in the United States.
-It includes how forests and man are interdependent; the role of forests in the building of our country; the distribution and character of our forests; what a forest and forestry are; silvicultural systems, reforestation and the history of forest protection as related to fire, insects, animals and disease.
+It includes how forests and man are interdependent; the role of forests in the building of our country: the disthe role of forests in the building of our country; the distribution and character of our forests; what a forest and forestry are; silvicultural systems; reforestation and the history of forest protection as related to fire, insects, animals and disease.